ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 Matrix-matrix multiply toolbox
 ------------------------------

-We are doing to need a few functions to get there.
+We are going to need a few functions to get there.
 One to extract the linear functions.

 ```agda